 You can read about some of these publications, and how they have contributed to a wars historiography, by clicking here – writing about the wars.

-However, the number of Māori historians who have written about the wars is quite limited.
-Perhaps best known amongst Māori writers of the wars is Buddy Mikaere (below, right), a former Director of the Waitangi Tribunal and most accomplished writer.
+The number of Māori historians who have written about the wars is quite small, but it’s growing.
+Perhaps best known amongst Māori writers of the wars is Buddy Mikaere (below, right), a former Director of the Waitangi Tribunal and a most accomplished writer and historian.

-Monty Soutar (bottom, right) is also well established as a wars historian.
-Monty is perhaps better known for his work on Māori and the Second World War, but he has written about the 19th century wars featuring his Ngāti Porou people.
+Monty Soutar (bottom left ) is also well established as a wars historian.
+Monty is perhaps better known for his work on Māori and the First and Second World Wars.
+But he has also written and lectured about the 19th century wars featuring his Ngāti Porou people.

 Monty is possibly best known for his book Ngā Tamatoa: The Price of Citizenship.
 C Company 28 (Māori) Battalion 1939-1945 (published 2008).
 This huge award-winning book tells the story of Māori soldiers fighting in Europe during World War Two.